SimonVareille/OnlyKey-android-settime/README.md

 Now, *OnlyKey Set Time* will be invoked every time an OnlyKey is plugged.
 The time will be set as soon as the key is available, before it is unlocked.

+An UI is available to manually set the time of an OnlyKey.
+This UI also provide an input box where to test the OTP.
+This input box is not linked to anything and doesn't process the data entered.